systematic-magic/AgingPubMed/editorials_pdf.rst

 11.5.
 Check that email address is formatted in blue, underlined, italic font.

 11.6.
+Check that ORCID iD (when present) appears on email line and is separated from email address with a comma (,) and a space.

+11.7.
+Check that ORCID iD (when present) is hyperlinked and leads to a valid ORCID page.
+If ORCID page has “No public information available.”, then the ORCID iD is not valid and should be removed.

+11.8.
+Check that ORCID iD (when present) is formatted in blue, underlined, italic font.

+11.9.
 Check that there are no punctuation marks at the end of email line.

 .. image:: /_static/editorial_email.png